 - What does he/she like to do in his/her free time?

 - How are phone messages going to be handled?

 - What about neatness and cleanliness of the room?
-How much messiness is too much?
+How much mess is too much?
 What will we do if one of us does not equally share in the responsibility of cleaning the room/bathroom?

 - When is it okay to have guests of the same sex visit?
 What about guests of the opposite sex?

 - If one of us is gone for the weekend, is it okay to have someone stay over and sleep in our bed?